LuMamba: Latent Unified Mamba for Electrode Topology-Invariant and Efficient EEG Modeling: Methodology

 We embed $x_{local}$ and $x_{global}$ with the LuMamba encoder, obtaining, after sequence flattening, embeddings of shapes $v_{local} \in \mathbb{R}^{N_{local} \times B \times (Q \cdot E)}$ and $v_{global} \in \mathbb{R}^{N_{global} \times B \times (Q \cdot E)}$.

 The \textbf{\gls{jepa} predictive loss} is then given by:

-Finally, \textbf{\gls{sigreg}} projects local and global embeddings into a lower-dimensional space defined by a number of projection slices.
-On each projected dimension, the Epps--Pulley test~\cite{eepspulley} measures the discrepancy between the \gls{ecf} of the embeddings and the \gls{cf} of an isotropic Gaussian target distribution, acting as a regularizer for the similarity objective.
+Finally, \textbf{\gls{sigreg}} projects the $v_{global}$ and $v_{local}$ embeddings into a lower-dimensional space defined by $M=300$ projection slices.
+For each dimension, the Epps--Pulley test~\cite{eepspulley} measures the discrepancy between the \gls{ecf} of the embeddings and the \gls{cf} of an isotropic Gaussian target distribution.